SundbergBelen/MAGPIE-docs/docs/source/GoogleColab_instructions.rst

 Required Inputs
 ================
-For more detail on the required inputs for MAGPIE, see the "Required Inputs" section of this documentation.
+For more detail on the required inputs for MAGPIE, see the `Required Inputs <https://magpie-docs.readthedocs.io/en/latest/Inputs.html>`_ section of this documentation.

 Usage
 =======